 Figure 8-8a—HT Control Middle subfield of the VHT variant HT Control field

 The subfields of VHT variant HT Control field are defined in Table 8-13a (VHT variant HT Control field subfields).
+A VHT STA always sets the S1G subfield to 0 and a S1G STA always set the S1G subfield to 1.

 Change the format of the MFB subfield as follows: